Political polarization in the United States: Legislative incentives

-Some scholars argue that diverging parties has been one of the major driving forces of polarization as policy platforms have become more distant.
+In 2012, some scholars argued that diverging parties has been one of the major driving forces of polarization as policy platforms have become more distant.
 This theory is based on recent trends in the United States Congress, where the majority party prioritizes the positions that are most aligned with its party platform and political ideology.
 The adoption of more ideologically distinct positions by political parties can cause polarization among both elites and the electorate.
 For example, after the passage of the Voting Rights Act, the number of conservative Democrats in Congress decreased, while the number of conservative Republicans increased.
 Within the electorate during the 1970s, Southern Democrats shifted toward the Republican Party, showing polarization among both the elites and the electorate of both main parties.

-Political scientists have shown politicians have an incentive to advance and support polarized positions.
+In 2007, political scientists showed that politicians have an incentive to advance and support polarized positions.
 These argue that during the early 1990s, the Republican Party used polarizing tactics to become the majority party in the United States House of Representatives—which political scientists Thomas E. Mann and Norman Ornstein refer to as Newt Gingrich's "guerrilla war".
 What political scientists have found is that moderates are less likely to run than are candidates who are in line with party doctrine, otherwise known as "party fit".

 Other theories state politicians who cater to more extreme groups within their party tend to be more successful, helping them stay in office while simultaneously pulling their constituency toward a polar extreme.
-A study by Nicholson (2012) found voters are more polarized by contentious statements from leaders of the opposing party than from the leaders of their own party.
+A 2012 study by Nicholson found that voters are more polarized by contentious statements from leaders of the opposing party than from the leaders of their own party.
 As a result, political leaders may be more likely to take polarized stances.

 Political fund-raisers and donors can also exert significant influence and control over legislators.
 Party leaders are expected to be productive fund-raisers, in order to support the party's campaigns.
 After Citizens United v.
 Federal Election Commission, special interests in the U.S. were able to greatly impact elections through increased undisclosed spending, notably through Super political action committees.
 Some, such as Washington Post opinion writer Robert Kaiser, argued this allowed wealthy people, corporations, unions, and other groups to push the parties' policy platforms toward ideological extremes, resulting in a state of greater polarization.
 Other scholars, such as Raymond J. La Raja and David L. Wiltse, note that this does not necessarily hold true for mass donors to political campaigns.
 These scholars argue a single donor who is polarized and contributes large sums to a campaign does not seem to usually drive a politician toward political extremes.

 Polarization among U.S. legislators is asymmetric, as it has primarily been driven by a substantial rightward shift among congressional Republicans since the 1970s, alongside a much smaller leftward shift among congressional Democrats, which mainly occurred in the early 2010s and mostly on social, cultural, and religious issues.